hpcc-systems/DataMgmt/README.md

 The module also exports `GetData()` and `GetPath()` methods for accessing arbitrary generations of data, if you need access to them (perhaps for comparison purposes).

+If you ever need to promote all of your current data to the next generation but leave the first generation empty, you can use the exported `PromoteGeneration()` for that purpose.

 Sometimes you have to roll back your data store and restore a previous generation of data.
 The exported `RollbackGeneration()` function does just